 At Le Baron Rouge, you can stop by for a quick drink or stay for five hours.
 We fit into both of these categories during our visit when one glass of wine morphed into an afternoon of day drinking debauchery with friendly strangers.

 We drank wine served from barrels, bottles and on tap while slurping down oysters by the half-dozen.
-We also created priceless Paris memories involving an Italian named “Dave”, a friendly stranger accidentally spilling red wine all over Daryl’s jeans and copious amounts of affordable wine that never seemed to end.
+We also created priceless Paris memories involving an Italian named “Dave”, a friendly stranger who accidentally spilled red wine all over Daryl’s jeans and copious amounts of affordable wine that never seemed to end.

 Plan your visit on a weekend when fresh oysters are sold outside on the sidewalk.
 Wine+ Oysters = Yum.